 7. Select the Best Software to Build Your App

 This is the most crucial step.
-While there are many mobile app development companies in the market, it is important to choose the best app maker that offers the most expertise, with quick speed to market and a high level of customization.
+While there are many mobile app development companies in the market, it is important to choose the best app maker that offers the most expertise, quick speed to market, and a high level of customization.

 Ask for advice from authoritative sources and take a few such companies into consideration.
 Talk with them and even try a demo of the app development platform.
 However, do not share all your requirements at first.